Skip to content

 Only a certificate that is the result of signing a CSR generated with Settings → System → IPF Certificates → Generate can be uploaded to IP Fabric with Settings → System → IPF Certificates → Upload and used as IP Fabric’s server certificate.

-In the Miscellaneous section, we also describe how to handle some special requirements in regard to certificates – when Settings → System → IPF Certificates on its own is not sufficient.
+In the Miscellaneous section, we also describe how to handle some special requirements regarding certificates – when Settings → System → IPF Certificates on its own is not sufficient.

 Generate CSR (Certificate Signing Request)